Administration

 Replica: n3-c1, current, seen 0.07s ago

-The replica count cannot be edited once configured.
+The replica count can be edited once configured.

 Users can get overall statistics about their streams and also where these streams are placed: